 Today the kids at Marlin Elementary made me proud.
 Real proud.
 They researched five conservation organizations and chose a local one to be the recipient of $450 in donations: WildCare Inc. They also surprised me, raising hundreds of books for Books For Africa, a project that stemmed from one student's ideas and effort.

 A first grader got up in front of the whole school and did Emily Arrow's Water is Water dance.
 Another student jump roped with me in front of the whole gym, using recycled plastic bag jump ropes they hand made.

 And now they're all going home with reusable bags armed with action items such as "skip the straw" because they know too much to ignore certain problems now.
 Thanks for making my 2017 Authors for Earth Day visit so inspirational and fun!

-2016 at LUXEMBERG-CASCO ELEMENTARY SCHOOL in Luxemberg-Casco, WI
+LUXEMBERG-CASCO ELEMENTARY SCHOOL in Luxemberg-Casco, WI

 MIRANDA CONNECTS WITH STUDENTS AT LUXEMBERG-CASIO

 What an energetic day!
 Hundreds of pre-K through second graders made recycled artwork, signs, and posters that greeted me as I walked into Luxemburg-Casco school.
 We spent the day sharing stories, playing trivia and guessing-game riddles, and dancing and acting out some natural cycles of the Earth.

 Near the end of the day, the results of the votes came in.
 I got to announce (on the school loudspeaker) that the Friends of the Beach Bay Wildlife Sanctuary was chosen to receive $500.00!
 This is a local organization and nature center that provides rehabilitation to injured wild animals and nature/conservation education for the greater Green Bay, WI community.